tauanajc/Cunha_etal_2023_CurrBiol/README.md

 # Genome assembly and loss of universal genes in Nematomorpha

-This repository contains the scripts used to assemble and analyze the genomes of two nematomorph species.
+This repository contains the scripts used to assemble and analyze the first two genomes of Nematomorpha.
 If you use this repository, please cite:

 Cunha TJ, De Medeiros BAS, Lord A, Sørensen MV, Giribet G. 2023. **Rampant loss of universal metazoan genes revealed by a chromosome-level genome assembly of the parasitic Nematomorpha**.
 Current Biology.